billyxuding/speedtyper/README.md

 # Speed Typer
-Speed Typer is a typing game where users type randomly generated phrases within a set time limit
+A typing game where you race against the clock to type out a continuous stream of famous quotes

-Play Speed Typer here: https://billyxuding.github.io/SpeedTyper/
+Play Speed Typer here: https://billyxuding.github.io/speedtyper/